Introducing alternatives to imprisonment

 Type of Institution:

 High number of imprisoned persons, prison overcrowding and long-term imprisonment prevents successful rehabilitation and increases re-offending.
-To promote rehabilitation and resettlement, the project will develop new alternatives to imprisonment, including electronic monitoring, introduce a staff training system, advance legislative amendments, as well as provide a new specific program for juvenile offenders.
+To promote rehabilitation and resettlement, the project developed new alternatives to imprisonment, including electronic monitoring, introduce a staff training system, advance legislative amendments, as well as provided a new specific program for juvenile offenders.
 The objectives of the project are to increase application of alternative methods to imprisonment and to develop the professional capacities of prison and probation officers.
-The project will include workshops, seminars, training events, conferences and study visits to learn from the best practices in Europe.
-Electronic monitoring equipment will be purchased and introduced to 200 clients.
-The Norwegian Correctional Services will contribute with expertise throughout the project implementation.
-The project has 6 partnerships, including two with Norway.
+The project included workshops, seminars, training events, conferences and study visits to learn from the best practices in Europe.
+Electronic monitoring equipment purchased for 200 clients.
+The Norwegian Correctional Service contributed with expertise throughout the project implementation.
+The project has 7 partnerships, including three with Norway.